matter-labs/zksync-era/docs/specs/the_hyperchain/1_shared_bridge.md

 ### Upgrade mechanism

-Currently, there are three types of upgrades for zkVM.
+Currently, there are three types of upgrades for zkEVM.
 Normal upgrades (used for new features) are initiated by the Governor (a multisig) and are public for a certain timeframe before they can be applied.
 Shadow upgrades are similar to normal upgrades, but the data is not known at the moment the upgrade is proposed, but only when executed (they can be executed with the delay, or instantly if approved by the security council).
 Instant upgrades (used for security issues),